Stoos

 Stoos is a village located in the municipality of Morschach.
-It lies at 1300 m in the Swiss canton of Schwyz and has about 100 inhabitants (population was counted at 106 during a 2007 census).
+It is situated at 1300 m in the Swiss canton of Schwyz and has about 100 inhabitants (population was counted at 106 during a 2007 census).

 It is used as a small ski resort with a cable car leading to the Fronalpstock.

-The village is car-free and is accessible via the Stoosbahn funicular railway.
+The village is accessible via the Stoosbahn funicular railway and Morschach–Stoos cable car.
+A small road, unsuitable for regular traffic, is open to permit holders only.

 The Swiss Olympic skier Hedi Beeler was born here.